OpenDataManchester/Open3P/docs/1_Start_Here/1_2_Key_Concepts.md

 # Key Concepts

 The Open 3P data standard is to provide information about what packaging is made out of and how these materials flow through the packaging supply chain.
 With Open 3P, stakeholders in the packaging supply chain will be able to share information about materials, components and packaging in a standardised format.
 This will allow for better collaboration between manufacturers, brands, retailers, consumers, recyclers, compliance schemes and regulators.

+## Packaging Ecosystem Data, Products, Waste Flows
+The diagram below can help you to visualise how information might flow across the packaging supply chain using Open 3P.
+The standard supports data exchange between necessary parties whilst preserving a single source of truth across the industry.
 ``` mermaid
 sequenceDiagram
     participant manufacturers